 Mode of instruction

-The course consists of lectures of approximately 1 hour each (asynchronous or synchronous) on 3 individual subjects.
+The course consists of three lectures of approximately two hours each on the three individual subjects of Area Introduction, Mesoamerica, and the Isthmo-Colombian Area.
 Those lectures include the opportunity for questions and discussion, either during or following the lectures, depending on the lecturer’s preference.

 You will also take part in three 1-hour tutorial sessions, coordinated by Teaching Assistants (TAs).
 During these tutorials, you will have the opportunity to ask questions and engage in conversations about various research topics.
 Alongside the TAs, the lecturers will also occasionally participate in the tutorials.

 A retake of the exam is only possible in case of a failing grade (in compliance with the teaching rules and regulations), and only when the requirements of attendance have been met.